-The metaphor of boxing
+The Metaphor of Boxing

 In his first letter to the Corinthian Church, the apostle Paul gave a metaphor about boxing where he resembled the Christian life with that of an athlete’s race.
-He said, “Therefore I do not run like someone running aimlessly; I do not fight like a boxer beating the air” (1 Corinthian 9:26 NIV).
+He said, “Therefore I do not run like someone running aimlessly; I do not fight like a boxer beating the air” (1 Corinthians 9:26 NIV).
 Paul spoke of the ancient boxing match or fist fight of the Greeks to illustrate vividly the violent nature of the fight that must be waged by every faithful believer.

 A boxer might be seen as beating the air when he practices without a challenger.
 Or his opponent might dodge his blow, thus cause him to waste his energy.
 Paul shows clearly that he did not spare his opponent, or allow him to escape his blows; nor did he waste his time in mediocre fighting, because his opponent must be dealt with firmly.
 He targeted every blow with surety, aiming it with power so that it effectively did what it was supposed to do.
-Therefore, the wicked desires of the body were to be curbed and the whole body should be brought into submission to God through Christ (2 Corinthians 10:3–5).
+In like manner, the wicked desires of the body are to be curbed and the whole body should be brought into submission to God through Christ (2 Corinthians 10:3–5).

 The boxing gloves worn by the fighters were not gloves like the ones boxers use today; they were often made of oxhide bands, which were sometimes strengthened with brass knuckles.
 This deadly weapon showed the harshness that the sincere believer should exercise toward his evil tendencies.
 It calls for a tough discipline and self-denial that must be exercised in order that victory may be obtained over all the evil tendencies of man.

-The need to overcome the flesh
+The Need to Overcome the Flesh

 Many Christians know that there is a need to overcome the lusts and appetites that are contrary to God’s will.
 But they are not serious in their efforts to control self.
 They make a pretend to be fighting, but they do not really want to attack these weaknesses because they don’t wish to experience pain.
 They appreciate their sinful nature too much to attack it, and lack the power of will to take action.